dd86k/ddcpuid/README.md

 ### Optimizations

+**UPDATE**: ddcpuid 0.18.0 is now fully compatible with GDC.
+No longer an issue!

 Compiling above O0 will yield invalid results, and that's because of my incapability to understand the complex extended GCC inline assembler format.
 Especially since D has no `volatile` type qualifier.